Last updated: 24 August 2021

 INSEAD EMBA Application Process

-We recommend that you submit your EMBA application at least three weeks prior to an upcoming INSEAD Assessment test date.
+We recommend that you submit your EMBA application at least two weeks prior to an upcoming INSEAD Assessment test date.

 After the initial pre-selection, successful applicants are invited to the INSEAD Assessment, which also includes an admissions interview.